Slow Cooked Pork Roast in Oven

 - 2 teaspoons canola or vegetable oil

 - 1 teaspoon paprika hot or sweet

 - 1 teaspoon coarse or kosher salt

 - 1 5-pound boneless pork butt roast

-3. Cook on low heat for 5 to 6 hours, until it has a nice crust and the meat is falling apart tender.
+- Cook uncovered for 5 to 6 hours, until it has a nice crust and the meat is falling apart tender.
 You are looking for an internal temperature of 185°F, but you can also definitely tell it's done when it is starts to become tender enough to pull it apart with a fork.

 - Remove the roast from oven and let sit for about 15 to 20 minutes.
 Use a fork or two to shred the meat into nice sized pieces.

 Nutrition information is automatically calculated, so should only be used as an approximation.